hashicorp/vault-benchmark/README.md

 }
 ```

+Configuration Options
+- `pct_ldap_login`: percent of requests that are LDAP logins

 Please refer to the [Vault LDAP Auth documentation](https://www.vaultproject.io/api-docs/auth/ldap) for all available configuration options.

 ## Kubernetes Auth

 This benchmark will test Vault authentication using the Kubernetes Auth method.
 In order to use this test, configuration for the target Kubernetes cluster must be provided as a JSON file using the `k8s_config_json` flag.
 The primary required field is `kubernetes_host`.
 A role config also needs to be passed with the primary required fields being `name`, `bound_service_account_names`, and `bound_service_account_namespaces`.
 Included is an example `benchmark-vault-job.yaml` file which can be applied to use the benchmark-vault image in a Kubernetes cluster.
 This example assumes a Vault cluster deployed in a Kubernetes environment based on our [Vault Installation to Minikube via Helm with Integrated Storage](https://learn.hashicorp.com/tutorials/vault/kubernetes-minikube-raft?in=vault/kubernetes) learn guide.
 This file can be edited to suit a specific deployment methodology.
 Below is the ConfigMap snippet showing example configuration:

+Configuration Options
+- `pct_k8s_login`: percent of requests that are Kubernetes logins

 ```
 apiVersion: v1